garethjmsaunders/digital-code-style-guide/php.md

 ### Array items

-Spaces MUST always be inserted after commas, and on both sides of logical, comparison, string and assignment operators.
+Spaces MUST always be inserted after commas.

 When referring to array items, one space MUST be inserted around the index ONLY if it is a variable.